accellera-official/systemc.org/docs/index.md

           </div>
           <div class="col-lg-6">
             <h1 class="display-5 fw-bold lh-1 mb-3">SystemC IEEE Std 1666-2023</h1>
             <p class="lead">The new SystemC Language Reference Manual has been released as IEEE Std 1666-2023.
-This standard is provided at no cost under the <a href="https://ieeexplore.ieee.org/browse/standards/get-program/page/series?id=80">Get IEEE Program</a> thanks to <a href="https://accellera.org">Accellera</a> sponsorship.</p>
+This standard is provided at no cost under the <a href="https://ieeexplore.ieee.org/browse/standards/get-program/page/series?id=80">IEEE Get Program</a> thanks to <a href="https://accellera.org">Accellera</a> sponsorship.</p>
             <a href="https://ieeexplore.ieee.org/document/10246125" target="_blank" class="btn btn-primary btn-lg">Download</a>
             <a href="https://standards.ieee.org/ieee/1666/7293/" target="_blank" class="btn btn-secondary btn-lg">More information</a>
           </div>